 15 Problems Of The Leica M11

-It really seems like the camera’s firmware is still alpha.
-Getting better over time but compared to any other camera out there, it’s probably the worst camera I’ve ever used when it comes to the implementation of digital features, except for the first-gen Sony full-frame mirrorless cameras.
-With where this camera is with AWB and Exposure and some basic features missing like “flicker reduction,” the camera feels like it’s still living in 2013.
+At first, it was probably the worst camera I’ve ever used when implementing digital features, except for the first-gen Sony full-frame mirrorless cameras.
+With where this camera was with AWB and Exposure and some basic features missing, like “flicker reduction,” the camera felt like it was still living in 2013.

 M11 is not the first-gen product, actually, the Leica M system was one of the first mirrorless systems ever made, so there is kind of no excuse here.